 A) If your child is joining us for lunch, please be sure to pack them a bagged lunch.
 Camp staff will collect children at the end of their morning class, and bring them to that day's lunch location.
-Typically, lunch is eaten outside the Dining Commons on nice days, and inside the Student Center on especially hot or rainy days.
-At about 12:30, children will go either to the playground or the Quad for "recess" before being escorted to the afternoon class.
-Your child will remain supervised throughout lunch.
+Typically, lunch is eaten outside the Dining Commons on nice days, and inside Huntress on especially hot or rainy days.
+At about 12:30, children will go either to the playground or the Quad for an activity break before being escorted to the afternoon class.
+Your child will remain supervised by our trained staff throughout lunch and the activity break.
 You are welcome to join your child if you wish.
 However, we will expect that you are then supervising your child.

 Q) Is there any additional paperwork I will need to complete?

 A) You will need to complete a liability waiver.
 You can either bring it with you on the first day of class, or mail it to Heather Jasmin, Keene State College, 229 Main Street, Keene, NH 03435-2605.
 There will be additional copies available in the classroom.